libp2p/docs/content/concepts/nat/autonat.md

 ## Background

 While the [identify protocol][spec_identify] lets peers inform each other about their observed network addresses, however, it is possible that some of these addresses are not accessible from outside the network, as the peer may be located in a private network that is behind a [NAT](overview.md) and therefore unreachable.

-To prevent this problem of advertising undialable addresses, libp2p has implemented a protocol called AutoNAT, which allows nodes to determine whether or not they are behind a NAT.
-Furthermore, this lays the foundation for nodes to find a way to improve their connectivity to peers in public networks.
+To allow peers to determine their position on the network and act accordingly, libp2p has implemented a protocol called AutoNAT.

 ## What is AutoNAT?

 AutoNAT allows a node to request other peers to dial its presumed public addresses.
-If a few of these dial attempts are successful, the node can be reasonably ascertain that it is not behind a NAT.
-On the other hand, if a few of these dial attempts fail, it strongly indicates that a NAT is blocking incoming connections.
+If most of these dial attempts are successful, the node can be reasonably ascertain that it is not behind a NAT.
+On the other hand, if most of these dial attempts fail, it strongly indicates that a NAT is blocking incoming connections.

+Nodes can then take appropriate action based on that information.
+For example, if a node determines that it is behind a NAT, it may switch to DHT server mode or try to get a reservation with a relay in order to improve its connectivity to public networks.

+{{< alert icon="" context="">}}
+Currently, AutoNAT is not able to test individual addresses, but a proposal for [AutoNAT v2]() aims to add this capability.
+{{< /alert >}}

 The AutoNAT protocol uses the protocol ID `/libp2p/autonat/1.0.0` and involves the exchange of `Dial` and `DialResponse` messages.